gim928/online-offiline-budget-trackers/README.md

 ## Usage

-This applicaiton will be used for the financially minded user to track their expenses and deposits even when they cannot get an internet connection.
+This application will be used for the financially minded user to track their expenses and deposits even when they cannot get an internet connection.

 ## Screenshots: ![screenshot](./Screenshot.png)